scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 If the game originally ran at a resolution of 320x200—which is typical for most SCUMM games—then using a graphics mode with a scale factor of 2x yields 640x400 graphics.
 A 3x scale factor yields 960x600.

+There is always a speed penalty when using any form of filtering.

 A comparison of graphics modes
 *************************************